relaxo-player/TivySkip-extension/README.md

 </p>
 <h3 align="center">Adblock Live TV on any page</h3>

-TivySkip is a Live TV adblocker for web with the ability to fast forward over ads, it also mutes the tab and blocks ad visuals from being seen for the duration of the adbreak.
+TivySkip is a Live TV adblocker with the ability to fast forward over ads, it also mutes the tab and blocks ad visuals from being seen for the duration of the adbreak.

-This web extension works best on any page with a `<video/>` tag and in a limited way for embedded `<iframe/>` live videos.
-Compatible with Chrome and Firefox, tested on Vivaldi, Brave, LibreWolf.

 #### Who is this for?

-For people who watch broadcast IPTV on random websites or from a USB DVB-T dongle piped to a browser and are tired of having to mute commercials in real-time, regularly forgetting to unmute when ads are over.
+For people who watch broadcast IPTV streams on random websites and are tired of having to mute loud commercials in real-time, regularly forgetting to unmute when ads are over.

+> [!NOTE]
+>
+> Requires a video stream with constant static broadcast logo over content

 ## Table of Contents